-The 20 years NDP is aligned with the 2030 Agenda for Sustainable development and the Paris Agreement on Climate Change.
-Also, in line with the Paris Agreement, Fiji developed a Low Emission Development Strategy (LEDS) which is a 2050 pathway to decarbonize the Fijian economy.
+The 20 years PNGDSP is aligned to the Paris Agreement on Climate Change and the Country's Vision 2050.
+PNG's Vision 2050 is a 50-year pathway to decarbonize the PNG economy promoting sustainable development aiming for a Prosperous society by year 2050.
 Nationally Determined Contributions are at the center of the Paris Agreement and the achievement of the long-term climate goals there-in.
-Fiji has framed National Determined Contributions (NDC)19 for the period 2017-2030 with short, mid, and long-term strategies to implement the SDGs in Fiji.
-These are:
+PNG submitted its first intended nationally determined contributions (INDC) to the UNFCCC Secretariat on 30th September 2015 and was one of the first Pacific Island Countries to get theirs endorsed in March 2016.18 PNG though a country with both very low emissions and relatively low per capita emissions, it's National Determined Contributions (NDC) for the period 2015-2030 with short, mid, and long-term strategies to implement the SDGs in PNG include19

-- To reduce 30% BAU CO2 emissions from energy sector by 2030 - 100% renewable energy and grid connection by 2030 - 10% CO2 emissions through energy efficiency measures by 2030
+- Reduce 30 percent BAU CO2 from energy sector by 2030. - 100% renewable energy and grid connection by 2030. - 10% CO2 emissions through energy efficiency measures by 2030.